-5.4 Guidance for the use of grouping characteristics, in the process of examining distinctness, is provided through the General Introduction.

-6. Introduction to the Table of Characteristics

-6.1 Categories of Characteristics

-6.1.1 Standard Test Guidelines Characteristics
+- 5.4 Guidance for the use of grouping characteristics, in the process of examining distinctness, is provided through the General Introduction, document TGP/4 "Constitution and Maintenance of Variety Collections" and document TGP/9 "Examining Distinctness"." - 6.
+Introduction to the Table of Characteristics - 6.1 Categories of Characteristics - 6.1.1 Standard Test Guidelines Characteristics